H-C-Dev/http-server-python/README.md

-# HTTP/1.1 Backend Framework (Demo)
+# HTTP/1.1 Backend Demo Project

-This repository contains a **learning-oriented demo project** built in Python.
+This repository contains a small Python demo project designed for learning backend fundamentals.
-The goal is to explore backend fundamentals such as request handling, middleware, and observability, without relying on third-party web frameworks.
+It is a sandbox to experiment with request handling, simple routing, and security basics — without using third-party web frameworks.

-It is **not a production framework**, but rather a sandbox to practice backend development concepts and financial API integration.
+⚠️ This project is **educational only** and not intended for production use.

 ---

 ## Tech Stack
 - Python (standard library only)

 ---

 ## Concepts Covered
 - Basic HTTP/1.1 request parsing and routing
-- Middleware chains for pre/post request processing
+- Request/response hooks for flexible processing
-- Observability basics: JSON logs, trace-IDs, simple latency tracking
+- Simple logging and request identifiers
+- Basic timing measurements for performance awareness
+- Cross-origin request handling
-- Security considerations: CORS handling, session tokens
+- Basic session support
-- API client integration with financial services

 ---

-## Example Project: UK Online Bank API
+## Example Project: Financial API Integration
-To make the demo practical, it includes a small **full-stack example**:
+To demonstrate practical use, the demo includes a small full-stack example:

 - **Frontend:** Next.js dashboard
-- **Integration:** Starling Bank API
+- **Integration:** external financial API (e.g. account balance fetch)

 ---

 ## Focus
-This project is meant to:
+This demo is meant to:
-- Illustrate **backend fundamentals** for learners
+- Illustrate backend fundamentals for learners
-- Show how **observability and security concepts** can be integrated into small projects
+- Show how simple logging and security considerations can be layered into a small project
-- Demonstrate interest in **financial systems and regtech**
+- Demonstrate curiosity about financial systems and regulatory technology

 ---

 ## Status
-This repo is for **educational purposes only**.
+Educational sandbox only — not for production deployment.